 - 1. Label both sides of the card before separating them. - 2.
-Place the 572F/575C card set adapter on an ESD protective surface and orient it as shown in Figure 29 on page 74.
+Place the 572F/575C card set adapter on an ESD protective surface and orient it as shown in Figure 36.

-Figure 29.
+Figure 36.
 572F/575C card set adapter

 3. To prevent possible card damage, loosen all five retaining screws C before removing any of them.
 After all five retaining screws have been loosened, remove the screws C from the 572F storage adapter.